-Before entering government service, Schwarz was Vice Chairman of the Department of Pediatrics of the University of Pennsylvania School of Medicine and Deputy Physician-in-Chief and Craig-Dalsimer Division Chief for Adolescent Medicine at The Children’s Hospital of Philadelphia.
-He was Professor of Pediatrics in the University of Pennsylvania Schools of Medicine and Nursing and a senior fellow at the Leonard Davis Institute for Health Economics at Penn.
-Earlier in his career Schwarz was a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania School of Medicine and a Robert Wood Johnson Foundation General Pediatric Academic Development Fellow at The Children’s Hospital of Philadelphia.
+Before entering government service, Schwarz was vice chairman of the Department of Pediatrics of the University of Pennsylvania School of Medicine and deputy physician-in-chief and Craig-Dalsimer Division chief of Adolescent Medicine at The Children’s Hospital of Philadelphia.
+He was professor of Pediatrics in the University of Pennsylvania Schools of Medicine and Nursing and a senior fellow at the Leonard Davis Institute for Health Economics at Penn.
+Earlier in his career Schwarz was a Robert Wood Johnson Foundation Clinical Scholar.

-An active researcher in the area of adolescent risk behaviors for over 22 years, Schwarz received both public and private funding for work that examined the issues of injury and its prevention in urban, minority communities, public policy approaches to adolescent violence, and physician- and nurse-practice-based interventions to improve outcomes for high-risk infants.
+An active researcher in the area of adolescent risk behaviors, Schwarz received both public and private funding for work that examined the issues of injury and its prevention in urban, minority communities, public policy approaches to adolescent violence, and physician- and nurse-practice-based interventions to improve outcomes for high-risk infants.

 Schwarz, a board-certified pediatrician, holds a Master of Business Administration in health care administration from The Wharton School, University of Pennsylvania.
 He received his MD and MPH from Johns Hopkins University, and earned his BA in biology from Brown University.